 Start Planning for Fall Now With This Interactive Foliage Map

 While the leaves of deciduous trees start to change hues at roughly the same time each year, the exact patterns vary based on factors like rain and temperature.
-Because the summer has been especially wet for much of the country, the trees are expected to transition sooner in the year.

 Now that you know when exactly the trees will hit their peak, you need to make sure you’re around to see them.
 Here are some of the best spots in the U.S. to take in the seasonal show.